 1. Watch market trends: Know what’s happening in the market to get hints about when to invest in Meta shares.
 For example, if the tech industry grows fast, it might be a good time to invest.
 But if the industry struggles, it might be better to wait.

-Remember that the best time to invest in Facebook (Meta) shares depends on your financial goals and risk tolerance.
+Remember that the best time to invest in Meta shares depends on your financial goals and risk tolerance.
 Be patient and stick to your plan.

 What’s the Minimum Number of Meta Shares I Can Buy?

-The smallest number of Facebook (Meta) shares you can buy depends on the broker you choose.
+The smallest number of Meta shares you can buy depends on the broker you choose.
 Some brokers might need you to buy at least one full share.
-As of May 2023, this could cost over £180.
+As of April 2024, this could cost over £200.

 Fractional share investing can be helpful for investors who want to own shares in companies like Meta but may not have the capital to buy a full share.
 However, note that some brokers may charge fees for fractional share purchases or offer the option only for specific stocks or ETFs.
 Research the fees and terms of any broker before using their platform for fractional share investing.